Letters of recommendation are essential components of your MBA application.

-Where your essay outlines your fit for business school and how it will benefit your career, your MBA letters of recommendation will outline why people you have worked with also believe you are the ideal candidate for the business school.
+Unlike your MBA essays, which outline your fit for business school and how it will benefit your career, your MBA letters of recommendation have some key differences.
+Your letters outline why people you have worked with believe you are an ideal business school candidate.

 Who to Ask for a Letter of Recommendation

-An MBA letter of recommendation from your current supervisor is the most beneficial for your application package, but a former supervisor can also provide a robust and accurate letter of recommendation.
+An MBA letter of recommendation from your current supervisor is the most beneficial for your application package.
+Still, a former supervisor can also provide a robust and accurate letter of recommendation.
 Colleagues or indirect managers are also possible options to ask for a letter of recommendation.

 The bottom line is that you want your recommenders to be individuals who can speak highly of your impact on your workplace and write compelling letters about why you would be the right fit for a business school’s MBA program.